biblequiz/BibleQuiz.com/_pages/history/1989/nationals.md

 ### Teams

 {% include notification.html
-   message="The results are based on win-loss record, and a four-team playoff for first place.
+   message="The results are based on win-loss record, and a playoff for second place.
 When equal records exist, the ties are broken first by head to head; second by head to head and point differential; and third by head to head, point differential and point total." icon="fas fa-info-circle" status="is-success" %}